YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 # eslint-plugin-dependency-relation
 Import relation linting rule for ESLint.
-We can also use this in typescript.
+Can also use this in typescript.

 ## Installation
-Install [ESLint](https://github.com/eslint/eslint) before using this plugin.
+Install [ESLint](https://github.com/eslint/eslint) before using this plugin please.
 To make sure how to install eslint, please visit [eslint page](https://github.com/eslint/eslint)

 ```